Liz Mitchell: After Boney M.

-In 1990, Mitchell re-formed her 1988 line-up with Patricia Foster replacing Celena Duncan and kept touring the cabaret circuit.
-In April 1991, she released the single "Mocking Bird", produced by longtime Boney M. collaborator, Helmut Rulofs to minimal attention.
-After three dire years, the success of Boney M. Gold - 20 Super Hits boosted the career of her line-up, entitled 'Boney M. feat.
+In 1990, Mitchell re-formed her 1988 line-up, with Patricia Foster replacing Celena Duncan, and kept touring the cabaret circuit.
+In April 1991, Mitchell released the single "Mocking Bird", produced by longtime Boney M. collaborator Helmut Rulofs, to minimal attention.
+After three unsuccessful years, the success of the Boney M. compilation Gold - 20 Super Hits boosted the career of her line-up, entitled 'Boney M. feat.
 Liz Mitchell', and they were officially approved by Farian to promote the album and the accompanying singles.
-For the follow-up More Gold - 20 Super Hits Vol. II, Mitchell recorded four new songs.
-No One Will Force You with two previously unreleased tracks from 1984 was also re-released in Denmark, five years after it was recorded.
+For the follow-up, More Gold - 20 Super Hits Vol. II, Mitchell recorded four new songs.
+No One Will Force You, with two previously unreleased tracks from 1984, was also re-released in Denmark, five years after it was recorded.

 In 1996, Mitchell and her husband Thomas Pemberton built the Dove House Studios and formed Dove House Records.
-With a newly founded fan club, Mitchell recorded an EP with four Christmas songs as a special Christmas gift for her fans.
+With a newly founded fan club, Mitchell recorded an EP with four Christmas songs.

-In November 1999, Mitchell finally released her album Share the World, which had taken three years to complete.
-In November 2000, she released the seasonal album Christmas Rose which consisted of partly new material, including the title track, "Lord's Prayer" and "I Want to Go to Heaven" co-written by herself, part re-recordings of Boney M.'s Christmas Album.
+In November 1999, Mitchell released her album Share the World, which had taken three years to complete.
+In November 2000, she released the seasonal album Christmas Rose, which consisted of partly new material, including the title track, "Lord's Prayer" and "I Want to Go to Heaven" co-written by herself, and partly re-recordings of Boney M.'s Christmas Album.

 Mitchell, now a born-again Christian, continued the inspirational path on Let It Be, her fourth solo album, released in November 2004.
 Just a few months later, the album Liz Mitchell Sings the Hits of Boney M., recorded in Prague, backed by a Czech symphony orchestra, was released.
-A song recorded in 2006, called "A Moment Of Love", can be found on the compilation album, The Magic of Boney M..
+A song recorded in 2006, called "A Moment Of Love", is on the compilation album The Magic of Boney M..

-She is still touring, billed as Boney M. featuring Liz Mitchell.
+Mitchell is still touring, billed as Boney M. featuring Liz Mitchell.
+Mitchell's daughter sings alongside her.

-In 2014 a Federation of Reggae Music and Brent Council blue plaque was unveiled at Mitchell's childhood home on Wrottesley Road in Harlesden, London, where her father still resided at this time.
+In 2014, a Federation of Reggae Music and Brent Council blue plaque was unveiled at Mitchell's childhood home on Wrottesley Road in Harlesden, London, where her father still resided at this time.
 Mitchell now resides in Caversham, Reading.